Nadavayal: Landmarks

 Holy Cross Major Archiepiscopal Forane Pilgrim Church is one of the most important churches in Syro-Malabar Catholic Diocese of Mananthavady.
 St. Thomas Higher Secondary School is one of the most prestigious educational institutions in the district.
 Ozanam Bhavan of st. Vincent de paul society (The Old age Home in mananthavady diocese).

 Notable persons

-Mar George Njaralakatt is the Syro-Malabar Catholic Archbishop of Tellicherry Archdiocese.
+George Njaralakatt is the Syro-Malabar Catholic Church's Archbishop of Tellicherry archdiocese.